AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 (ZnEasy get: 'https://agileartificialintelligence.github.io/Datasets/iris.csv') contents.
 ```

 The code above fetches the file `iris.csv` and returns its content.
-The file structure, as given by the CSV header is:
+The file structure, as given in the CSV header is:
 ```
 sepal_length,sepal_width,petal_length,petal_width,species
 ```